 What is a pest animal?

-Some species that are regarded as pests in some situations are valued in other situations, such as for hunting, agriculture or as pets.
-In these instances, management is required to minimise their pest impacts while recognising their community or economic values.
+Some of these species are also valued in certain situations for hunting, agriculture or as pets.
+These species require managing to minimise their pest impacts while recognising their community or economic values.

 Deer, pigs, chamois and tahr are game animals, under the Game Animal Council Act 2013.
 Under this act, some populations of these species will likely be managed as herds of special interest for hunting purposes, whilst also considering their impacts and other relevant legislation.